YaseenMuhammed21/2-Data-Visualization--PowerBI/README.md

 8. Created the relationship between Given Table(Orders to People as Many to One with Single
 Filter and Returns to Orders as One To One with Both Filter)

-9. Created new Table in correspondance with Orders table as "Profit Margin" with the column named as 'Profit Margin' and 'Profit Category'
+9. Created new table in correspondance with Orders table as "Profit Margin" with the column named as 'Profit Margin' and 'Profit Category'
 ##
     Profit Margin = ADDCOLUMNS(Orders,"Profit Margin",IF(Orders[Sales]<>0,(Orders[Profit]/Orders[Sales]) * 100, 0),"Profit Category",IF(IF(Orders[Sales]<>0,(Orders[Profit]/Orders[Sales])*100,0)>=50,"Higher Profit","Lower Profit"))

+10. Created new table to find the 'Profit' and 'Shipment cost' ratio as "Profit to Shipping Cost Ratio" with column named as 'Profit to Shipping Cost Ratio'
+##
+    Profit to Shipping Cost Ratio = ADDCOLUMNS(Orders,"Profit to Shipping Cost Ratio",IF(Orders[Shipping Cost]<>0,Orders[Profit]/Orders[Shipping Cost],0))